Cobalt-II/battle-simulator/README.md

 3/8/23:
 Reworked the movement mechanics so that it's easier to make new ones.
 You can now acquire entities and their distances from a certain entity by using the getEnts() function, making custom verisons of this easier to work with for movement.

+4/1/23:
+Huge update.
+Added more functions for easier use.
+New unit called Ranger that shoots projectiles at enemies.
+Two new abilities: shoot (ranger shoot ability) and timedLife (bullets die after x amount of time).
+2 new movement types: angle (for bullets moving at a specific angle), and ranger (rangers will back up at a certain amount of range away from their target).
+Healers now move towards their own teammates.